LoyolaChicagoBooks/introcs-csharp/rst/hw-gradefiles.rst

        string[] categories;

-   To know where to store data for each category, you can use this function after you read in a code, to determine the proper index.
+   To know where to update data for each category, you can use this function after you read in a code, to determine the proper index.
-   It is already in the stub code:
+   It is already in the stub of the solution file :file:`grade_files.cs`:

    .. literalinclude:: ../examples/grade_file_homework_stub/grade_files.cs
       :start-after: chunk